NotSafeAtWork/HEX-On-Linux/README.md

 1. Get any (windows) version of Hex installed to your system please remember where you install it we will need this folder later
 2. Clone a version of HEX On Linux and extract it to a place of your choosing
 3. Open the config.conf with a file editor of your choice
-4. Set the PACKAGE_SOURCE to your Hex filepath and save the config
+4. Set the PACKAGE_SOURCE to your Hex filepath and save the config (Optional will also get prompted in the installer)
+5. Double click the installHOL.sh and launch it

+**If you couldnt launch it follow these instructions**
-5. open the command line into the HEX-On-Linux folder
+1. open the command line into the HEX-On-Linux folder
-6. run the command chmod +x installHOL.sh
+2. run the command chmod +x installHOL.sh
-7. run the installHOL.sh either through the commandline or by double pressing it
+3. run the installHOL.sh either through the commandline or by double pressing it
-8. Congrats Hex should be installed in the startmenu now
+4. Congrats Hex should be installed in the startmenu now

 # Disclaimer
 I am not affiliated with Outsider Artisan this is just a quick project i've made so that when the steam version comes out i can play natively on linux, bugs might occur due to this being an unnoficial port, please dont go around reporting bugs to him without checking if it is a port issue, you can always contact me through github issues if such an issue occurs